learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 In our example, we already have a has many/belongs to relationship between songs and artists.
 Let's add in another model to step up the complexity of our associations.

-In the real world, individual songs have a genre.
+In the real world, individual songs belong to a genre.
 For example, you could classify Jay-Z's "99 Problems" as a rap song but his song "Crazy in Love", with Beyonce, is more of a pop song.

-Let's give our `Song` instances the ability to have a genre:
+Let's give our `Song` instances the ability to belong to a genre:

 ```ruby
 class Song